Online Burning Permit System

 - His/Her responsibility for any damage the fires may cause to other parties and/or their property.

-Good judgement MUST be used when burning even though a permit has been obtained.
+Good judgment MUST be used when burning even though a permit has been obtained.

 NOTE: UNDER NO CIRCUMSTANCES SHALL ANYTHING